 On the right-hand side of the Font Manager, you can see what fonts are currently active and available for use.

-A dropdown will allow you to choose between "Website Fonts", and "Account Fonts".
+A dropdown will allow you to choose between "Website Fonts", and "Default Fonts".

 The website fonts are the fonts that are currently active on the specific website you're currently working with.